Ragini132/Technothon-Kaizen-2019/README.md

 ## Credits:

-+ Acknowledging Technothon-Kaizen-2019, NSS IIT Delhi for providing this great oppertunity and platform.
++ Acknowledging Technothon-Kaizen-2019, NSS IIT Delhi for providing this great opportunity and platform.
 This helped us in presenting our idea and solution to one of the major problems faced by the Indian Agriculture.